k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 A: an external DB table to ensure the data is fresher than the data sitting in the LU.

-B: an LU table to improve performance since it is kept in Fabric memory and since it is much smaller than the DB source.
+B: an LU table, or any Fabric internal object, such as: reference, translation, etc.. to improve performance since it is kept in Fabric memory and since it is much smaller than the DB source.

 C: It does not matter, each solution has its pro's and con's.